kjmj/graph-experiment/README.md

 ## The Experiment
 Link: https://kjmj.github.io/03-Experiment/#/

-We designed a simple experiment to determine if bar, stacked bar, or pie charts are the best.
-The user will be shown a graph with two marked bars/slices.
-Then, they have to determine which percent the smaller bar/slice is of the larger bar/slice.
-For example, if the smaller chart is half the size of the larger chart, the user should enter '50'.
+We designed a simple experiment to determine if bar, stacked bar, or pie charts are better for a user to differentiate length.
+The user was shown a graph with two marked bars/slices.
+Then, they had to determine which percent the smaller bar/slice is of the larger bar/slice.
+For example, if the smaller chart is half the size of the larger chart, the user would ideally enter '50'.

 Some technical things - there was always one bar/slice in-between the two marked bars/slices, and we chose to exclude any sort of axis's from the charts.
 The bar chart was rendered upside down, and the stacked bar chart had only one bar.
+We chose to remove elements such as the axis in order to give the user a higher chance to focus on the graphs.
+Having labels and such could either distract the user or cause them to reply on such feature when determining their answer.
+We wanted to collect the purest data we could.
+We chose to have the bar graph upside-down to see if, when compared to Cleveland and McGill’s results, there would be a large difference.

 ## Results

 ### Confidence Interval
 ![Confidence Intervals](Experiment-R/Confidence%20Intervals.png)

 Here is the confidence interval for the three charts.
 As you can see, the bar chart performed best, followed by pie and then stacked bar.
 We will talk in more detail about our findings below.
+Overall, however, our results did line up generally with Cleveland and McGill’s results.

 ### Bar
 ![Bar Chart](assets/bar.png)